-So if you hear me on 20M.,� this is what I'm now using.
+So if you have heard me on 20M.,� this is what I have been using.
 Also, I have supplemented the original 16 underground radials with an 8 x10 foot grid of surplus garden wire fencing at the base.

-The antenna has been most impressive in that I work everyone I hear, even the faintest stations, and I always receive better signal reports than I give out.� Working DX has become all too easy!
+The antenna has been most impressive in that I again have worked almost everyone I have called, even the faintest stations, and have always received better signal reports than I have given out.� Working DX has become all too easy!

-Also, for what it's worth,� I obtained a second resonant dip as before, this one occuring at 20.5 MHz,� just a bit too low to use the antenna on 15M.� However a 42 foot vertical at that frequency would not have a very good radiation pattern anyway, so this antenna will remain a monobander and I will be guying it shortly with parachute cable to keep it plumb, as it tends to list and wobble a bit.
+Also, for what it's worth,� I obtained a second resonant dip as before, this one occuring at 20.5 MHz,� just a bit too low to use the antenna on 15M.� However a 42 foot vertical at that frequency would not have a very good radiation pattern anyway, so this antenna has remained a monobander in this configuration.

 Here we are looking east towards the Sierra Nevada mountain range.
 Lake Tahoe is on the other side.

 These photos are taken in downtown Placerville.
 "Downtown" is only a few blocks in length.